-Influential magazines and opinion leaders widely consider Domus Academy to be one of the world’s top schools in the areas of fashion, design, and architecture.
+Opinion leaders and publications from around the world uphold Domus Academy as an example of education excellence in the areas of design, fashion and architecture.
 Below is a selected list of accolades the school has received.

 In addition, our students have participated and won prizes in several prestigious competitions, including the ITS Accessories contest, the Next Generation contest at Milan Fashion Week, Vogue Talents, Vogue’s Who Is on Next?, the Red Dot Award, the Samsung Young Design Award, and the Wallpaper* Design Awards.

 2019 – The Business of Fashion Assessment 2019 awards Domus Academy Special Badges of Excellence.

 2017 – The Business of Fashion ranks Domus Academy in the Top 10 Global Graduate Fashion Business Courses 2017 and in the Top 30 Global Fashion Schools 2017.

 2017 – Azure magazine ranked Domus Academy’s Master in Interaction Design and Master in Interior & Living Design as some of the top programs in their fields in the world.

 2016 – The Business of Fashion ranks Domus Academy #2 for Learning Experience in its Top Global Fashion Schools 2016.

 2016 – Azure magazine features Domus Academy among the 8 Top Interior Design Schools from around the world.

 2012, 2013, 2014, 2015 – Frame Publishers, which produces influential magazines and books about design, architecture, and fashion, spotlights Domus Academy in its Masterclass guide to the 30 best graduate schools in the world.
 Criteria included the quality of student projects, the distinguished careers of alumni, the caliber of faculty, and the recommendation of industry professionals.